xStarbound/xStarbound/doc/lua/world.md

 #### `bool` world.tileIsOccupied(`Vec2I` tilePosition, [`bool` foregroundLayer], [`bool` includeEphemeral])

 Returns `true` if the specified tile position is occupied by a material or tile entity and `false` if it is empty.
-The check will be performed on the foreground tile layer if foregroundLayer is `true` (or unspecified) and the background tile layer if it is `false`.
+The check will be performed on the foreground tile layer if `foregroundLayer` is `true` (or unspecified) or the background tile layer if it is `false`.
 The check will include ephemeral tile entities such as preview objects if includeEphemeral is `true`, and will not include these entities if it is `false` (or unspecified).

 ---